 Growing In the Community

 Marketing is not limited to digital technologies – real estate companies are gaining a stronger presence in their communities.
-They are more invested in the neighborhoods they sell in, so it’s only natural that they’re involved with the local businesses and residents.
+They are more invested in the neighbourhoods they sell in, so it’s only natural that they’re involved with the local businesses and residents.

 These companies can create connections and invite local businesses to participate in open house events.
 Another way of reaching locals is asking for referrals.
 While clients are more likely to search online, being referred by friends and family adds credibility.